Locksmith's House

 The Locksmith's House (formerly Willenhall Lock Museum) is a museum in Willenhall, England.
 The premises, on New Road, consist of a house and backyard workshops, typical of the many family run lock making businesses which once thrived in the town.

+Background

 The house itself was built in 1840, but the period interiors date to 1904, when the Hodson lock making family first lived there.
 Lock making skills are demonstrated by volunteers using original tools and equipment, such as the floor press and belt driven machinery.

 The Lock Museum was opened to the public in 1987.
 Since 2003, it has been owned and managed by the Black Country Living Museum.

 The buildings

 The house and its adjoining workshops and outbuildings were awarded Grade II listed status by English Heritage in 1984 and 1986.
 The listed structures include the two storey workshop on the East side of the yard plus the single storey workshop (originally a stamping shop) on the West side of the yard, directly adjoining the back of the house.